Showing FPS in Unreal Engine

 RedLess than/equal to 20

 You may have noticed that these colors are calibrated to the industry standard of 30fps most commonly found on consoles.
-Some people (myself included) would argue that in most cases a framerate of 30 is a minimum viable value rather than a standard to aim for, but unfortunately as far as I’m aware it’s not possible to tweak these color bands to better suit more aggressive performance targets.
+Some people (myself included) would argue that in most cases a framerate of 30 is a minimum viable value rather than a standard to aim for, but unfortunately as far as I’m aware it’s not possible to tweak these color bands to better suit a more aggressive performance target without making changes to the the engine’s source code.

 Further reading

-If you’re looking to recalibrate your FPS Display to account for higher values like 60 or 120, you’ll need to create your own.
+If you’re looking to recalibrate your FPS Display to account for higher values like 60 or 120 you’ll need to create your own.
 This isn’t a challenging proposition but it’s not something we’ll dive into in this article.
-My tutorial on creating a more configurable FPS Display will be released in the coming weeks.
-Stay tuned!

 Stat Commands

-Although your framerate is an excellent gauge of the moment-to-moment performance of your game, it’s also the last link in a long chain of information and a single value can only tell you so much about what’s happening behind the scenes.
+Your framerate is an excellent gauge of the moment-to-moment performance of your game, but it’s also the last link in a long chain of calculation where a single value can only tell you so much about what’s happening behind the scenes.
 To properly unpack the how and the why you’ll need some additional information.
 This is where the inbuilt ‘stat’ console commands come in handy.

-There are a lot of stat commands, and they can get really specific about what performance information they display.
-I’ve compiled a short list of those I find most useful, ordered by their informational complexity.
+There are a lot of stat commands, and they can get really specific about the performance-related information they display.
+I’ve compiled a short list of those I find most useful, in order of their informational complexity.
 I’ve also tried to include a brief description of what each will tell you about your game’s performance.
 Most of these can be used at the same time and will not overlap/interfere with each other.

 stat fps